 Last week while in Paris I soaked up all things bakery.
 My favorite obsession.
 So this week’s Woman Crush Wednesday had to be someone with some awesome baking chops.
 And I have been wanting to share this chef with you for a long time.
 Zoe Nathan is the uber popular baker, pastry chef, creator and co-owner of Huckleberry Bakery and Cafe in Santa Monica, California.

 With her husband Josh Loeb they have built a foodie empire with restaurants such as their inaugural Rustic Canyon (where my son once worked his way up to line cook), Sweet Rose Creamery, Milo and Olive, Cassia and Esters Wine Bar.
 I met Zoe briefly one day when I picked my son up from work.
 Zoe is so passionate and was very focused on her task at hand so I don’t expect her to remember.
-But I hope she remembers Quincy (aka Captain America) and his participation in the early days of Rustic Canyon!
+But I hope she remembers my son (aka Captain America) and his participation in the early days of Rustic Canyon!

 A hard working mom of three kids Zoe is a massive inspiration to me and many out there working in the food industry!
 I had the pleasure of eating at Rustic Canyon with its casual fine dining vibe and seasonal menu.
 Huckelberry is just across the street and has high ceilings and a loud volume of happy customers.
 It is choc-o-block with every kind of bread and pastry you could think of.
 They also offer salads, sandwiches and amazing breakfast dishes.
 Everyone walks out of there with a massive smile and a full belly!
 And with Zoe’s commitment to using all organic ingredients it is no wonder!